 What can I do if I’ve got high blood pressure?

-If your doctor thinks you’ve got a problem, she might prescribe drugs, like ACE inhibitors, which can be effective.
+If your doctor thinks you’ve got a problem, they might prescribe drugs, like ACE inhibitors, which can be effective.
 But the good news is that even if you’re on medication, there are real changes you can make to help bring it down.
 The following are proven to help lower blood pressure:

 - Eat savvy – choose a healthy, plant-based diet, low in fat, red meat and alcohol – but high in fruit, veg and wholegrain carbs